davidx4697/about-david/README.md

 ### David Xique
+___

 ####  _Hs of Telecommunication Arts and Technology_
 **Email:** davidx4697@hstat.org

 I am sixteen years old.
 I joined the SEP program to learn code and hopefully use it in the future.
 I love sports and enjoy playing football and soccer.
+I also listen to different types of music such as
+* Rap
+* Indie Rock
+* Pop

 Schedule: